 Harrisburg Labor Union Representation Lawyer

 Ira H. Weinstock, P.C. vigorously protects the rights of Pennsylvania Unions and Pennsylvania Employees in the work place.
 We have been and continue to be recognized by Best Lawyers in America, Pennsylvania Super Lawyers and Martindale Hubbel for our work in representing unions and injured workers.
 With over 100 years of combined knowledge and experience in labor and employment law, our Harrisburg labor union lawyers at Ira H. Weinstock, P.C. have handled thousands of cases and have earned the reputation as attorneys who get the excellent results for their clients.
-If you have any questions or would like to consult one of our labor union lawyers, please call us toll free at 866-632-0348 or local 717-238-1657.
+If you have any questions or would like to consult one of our labor union lawyers, please call us at 717-238-1657.

 Terms and Conditions of Employment